 ADSS TSA Service comes with its own management reporting module.
 This provides the ability to create graphic and tabular reporting on all service requests within a particular date period.
 The management reports show the number of transactions processed, their results, who the main TSA clients are, which TSA profiles were used the most etc. Reports can be exported in PDF and CSV format.

 All TSA request/response transactions are securely logged in the ADSS TSA Server database.
-To support administrator’s review of these transactions, viewers are provided which automatically convert the TSA binary transactions into human-readable form, thus allowing easy analysis of reported trust issues or interoperability checking.
+To support the administrator’s review of these transactions, viewers are provided which automatically convert the TSA binary transactions into human-readable form, thus allowing easy analysis of reported trust issues or interoperability checking.

 FIPS and Common Criteria certified HSMs from SafeNet, Thales and Utimaco can be used to stored and protect all cryptographic keys.
 Support for other PKCS#11 compliant HSMs can also be provided if required.
 HSMs can be network, PCIe or USB connected.
 One or more HSMs, smart cards or USB tokens can be connected to ADSS Server.
 Another key feature of ADSS Server is the sophisticated auto-reconnect feature that prevents a network issue requiring operator intervention to reconnect a network HSM!